Tokyo Games relay opens in 100 days with 10,000 torchbearers

 The Tokyo Skytree, the tallest tower in Japan, was lighted in gold on Tuesday to commemorate 100 days until the relay begins.

-The postponed Olympics are to open on July 23, 2021, and are set to include the full complement of 11,000 athletes.
+The postponed Olympics are scheduled to open on July 23, 2021, and are set to include the full complement of 11,000 athletes.
 The Paralympics will add 4,400 more.

 Organizers of the Olympics and torch relay are waiting until early next year to provide specific details about countermeasures for the coronavirus.
 They have been encouraged about the recent roll out of vaccines.

-“A few vaccines are now being distributed and are actually being used,” Yuriko Koike, the governor of Tokyo, said in an interview Monday with Associated Press. “Ït’s a ray of hope.”
+“A few vaccines are now being distributed and are actually being used,” Tokyo Gov. Yuriko Koike said Monday in an interview with The Associated Press.
+“It’s a ray of hope.”

 Japan, with a population of 125 million, has handled the pandemic relatively well with just over 2,500 deaths attributed to COVID-19.